Richard Neufeld: Provincial politics

 Neufeld ran in the 1991 BC general election as a Social Credit Party (Socred) candidate in Peace River North, receiving 5,758 votes (54.79% of total valid votes) in a field of five candidates to become the riding's member of the legislative assembly (MLA).
 He was one of only seven Socred candidates elected that year; with the formerly dominant Socreds collapsing, Neufeld defected to the BC Reform Party in March 1994.

 He was re-elected in Peace River North as a BC Reform candidate in the 1996 provincial election, receiving 5,299 votes (48.41% of total valid votes) in a field of six candidates.
 He was one of two BC Reform candidates to be elected, the other being party leader Jack Weisgerber.
 BC Reform's presence was blamed for splitting the centre-right vote, allowing the New Democratic Party to eke out a majority despite coming second in the popular vote behind the Liberals.
 Wilf Hanni succeeded Weisgerber as Reform leader in August 1997; following a conflict with Hanni, Neufeld defected to the Liberals that October.
 During this time in the Official Opposition he served as energy, mines and northern development critic.

 In the 2001 general election Neufeld was re-elected in Peace River North as the BC Liberal candidate, receiving 6,629 votes (73.22% of total valid votes) in a field of four candidates.
 With the Liberals gaining power, Neufeld was appointed Minister of Energy and Mines on June 5, 2001 by Premier Gordon Campbell.
 In this role, Neufeld was at the centre of the fray regarding the "re-regulation" of BC Hydro, which involves privatization of some of that Crown corporation.
 He also advocated for the increased use of coal power, and promoted allowing a scientific review of offshore oil and gas.
 His term as Minister of Energy and Mines was marked by significant growth in the oil and gas, and mining sectors.

 After winning re-election in 2005 by receiving 5,498 votes (59.37% of total valid votes) in a field of four candidates, he remained in the Campbell ministry as Minister of Energy, Mines and Petroleum Resources.

-Senate
+Senate career

 On December 22, 2008, it was announced that Neufeld would be appointed to the Senate of Canada on the advice of Prime Minister Stephen Harper, sitting as a Conservative.
 He assumed office on January 2, 2009, and officially resigned as MLA and provincial cabinet minister on the 19th of that month.
 He served in a number of committees during his time in the upper house, including as vice-chair of the Standing Senate Committee on National Finance, and as chair of the Standing Senate Committee on Energy, the Environment and Natural Resources.

 Upon reaching age 75 on November 6, 2019, Neufeld was aged out of the Senate per constitutionally-enshrined mandatory retirement rules.